 Spoon cupcake batter into lined pan, filling them about 2/3 full.
 Bake for 15 minutes or until a toothpick inserted comes out clean.
 Let cupcakes cool in pan for 5 minutes then move to a wire rack to cool completely.

 In the clean bowl of your stand mixer, cream butter on high until smooth and fluffy, about 1 minute.
 Add Campari, then add half of the powdered sugar.
-Mix on low speed until combined and them on medium speed until powdered sugar is completely incorporated.
+Mix on low speed until combined and then on medium speed until powdered sugar is completely incorporated.
 Repeat with the rest of the powdered sugar.
-If the frosting is too thin, add more powdered sugar, but that shouldn't be a problem as this frosting is very thick.
-You can add more Campari too. ;)
+If the frosting is too thin, add more powdered sugar, but that shouldn’t be a problem as this frosting is very thick.
+You can add more Campari too. 😉

 When your cupcakes have cooled, pipe the icing on with a pastry bag.
 I cut up dehydrated orange wedges as garnish and I highly recommend doing the same.
 They are filled with flavor, add aromatics just like an orange peel would, and add a little bit of crunch and texture.